jordanadrianoo/Pink-Panda-Color-Theme/README.md

 # Pink Panda Color Theme
- This repository is a custom dark pink theme for Visual Studio.
-This repository will explain list each text type with its color component.
+ This repository is a custom dark pink theme I made for Visual Studio.
+This repository will list each text type with its corresponding color.

 ## Visual Studio Pink Panda Theme